nhsconnect/CareConnectAPI/pages/explore/explore.md

 ## 1. Profile Structure ##
-The FHIR Care Connect profiles described in the Explore section of this implementation guide have been structured consistantly in the following way:
+The FHIR Care Connect profiles described in the Explore section of this implementation guide have been structured consistently in the following way:
 0. References
 1. Read
 2. Search Parameters